Private members-only forum

 Here's what actually worked for me:

 1. Started documenting EVERYTHING.
-Dates, times, what he said, took photos of any evidence he'd been there
+Dates or something like that, times, what he said, took photos of any evidence he'd been there

 2. Sent a formal letter via certified mail citing Civil Code 1954 and demanding he stop the illegal entries